 Kirk has been practicing for 37 years and leads Smith Anderson’s Products Liability, Mass Tort and Catastrophic Loss, Asbestos and Toxic Torts, and Pharmaceutical and Medical Device Litigation practice areas.
 He has investigated, litigated and tried cases throughout the United States in all levels of trial and appellate courts and has also served as lead counsel nationally, regionally and statewide to multiple automotive and consumer products manufacturers.

 The College maintains and seeks to improve the standards of trial practice, professionalism, ethics, and the administration of justice through education and public statements on independence of the judiciary, trial by jury, respect for the rule of law, access to justice, and fair and just representation of all parties to legal proceedings.
 The College is thus able to speak with a balanced voice on important issues affecting the legal profession and the administration of justice.
 Membership in the College cannot exceed one percent of the total lawyer population of any state or province.
 There are currently approximately 5,800 members in the United States, Canada and Puerto Rico, including active Fellows, Emeritus Fellows, Judicial Fellows (those who ascended to the bench after their induction) and Honorary Fellows.

-The special induction ceremony at which Kirk became a Fellow took place before an audience of 561 during the recent Induction Ceremony at the 2020 Spring Meeting of the College in Tucson, Arizona.
-The meeting had a total attendance of 679.
+The special induction ceremony at which Kirk became a Fellow took place during the Induction Ceremony at the 2020 Spring Meeting of the College in Tucson, Arizona.

 About The American College of Trial Lawyers